 How Do I Get Orthodontic Benefits?

-About half of all adults in the US receive dental insurance through their employer (or their spouse’s employer).
+Most adults in the U.S. with dental insurance receive it through their employer (or their spouse’s employer).
 There are a couple of advantages to enrolling in dental insurance through an employer plan.
-For one thing, insurance premiums get deducted directly from your wages before tax, reducing what you owe in taxes.
+For one thing, insurance premiums get deducted directly from your wages before tax, reducing what you owe.
 For another, employers often contribute toward the cost of their plans, which results in lower premiums.

 Employer-sponsored dental plans have their drawbacks though.
 First, you’re limited to the plan options offered by your employer.
 This can be especially problematic if you’re interested in braces or clear aligners, as many dental insurance plans do not cover orthodontics, or offer very limited coverage.
 Second, employer-sponsored dental plans are often bundled together with health plans, so you may need to wait for an “open enrollment” period to modify your plan.
 Lastly, many companies simply don’t offer dental insurance at all.